 Firing Chaos Image

-1.1 Unit Conduct dictates the behavior that is expected in every Roleplay Setting, after Reporting for Duty.
+1.1 Unit Conduct dictates the behavior that is expected in every Roleplay/On Duty Setting, after Reporting for Duty.

 1.2 Each unit is expected to operate within the functions and responsibilities of their Division Role while also following the chain of command, in all settings.
 Although they can be instructed to perform duties outside their role, such action requires instruction from Command.